ricparks/note-maker-ai/README.md

-# BaseMaker for Obsidian
+# NoteMakerAI for Obsidian

 Turn a photo into a structured note in Obsidian using AI.
-Supports multiple subjects (e.g., Books, Wine, Travel), consistent photo handling, and a streamlined UX.
+This reference implementation processes book covers, and is designed to be forked and adapted for other subjects (Wine, Albums, Plants, etc.).

 ## Development